Got a question? We've got answers.

 Podcast

-If you don't have a podcast, then you can upload any upload audio file (MP3, M4A, FLAC, or WAV) to your Dial-a-Podcast account and your callers will be able to listen to that.
+If you don't have a podcast, then you can upload any audio file (MP3, M4A, FLAC, or WAV) to your Dial-a-Podcast account and your callers will be able to listen to that.
 Just select Audio File instead of Podcast Feed.

 To upload faster, and because the audio will be reduced to telephone-level quality anyway, we suggest you export audio files as: